jhadechni/API-Covid19-Colombia/README.md

 # API-Covid19-Colombia
-API para obtener datos acerca del estado del Covid19 en Colombia. 🦠
+API to get data from a public database about Covid 19 in Colombia. 🦠